Of all the changes you’re facing as a leader right now, how to hire for the future is emerging as a significant one.

 If it doesn’t work out with you, they have 100 other options at their fingertips, or they’ll start something themselves.

-Young leaders realize they can start their own venture far easier than people could a decade or two ago.
+Young leaders realize they can start their own ventures far easier than people could a decade or two ago.
 It used to cost millions to launch a company.
 Now, depending on your industry, you can launch something on a Saturday morning for about the price of a phone.

 Given the start-up culture we live in, more leaders are willing to try striking out on their own than ever.